Papez circuit: Structure

 A photograph of the inferior medial view of the brain when dissected clearly shows the layout of the Papez circuit.
 Due to the location of the structures in the circuit, the resulting shape is a limbus.
 This is what drove MacLean to call the circuit the limbic system when he later modified the circuit.

 Various studies indicate that the Papez circuit is greatly influenced by the cerebellum and that perhaps the hippocampus is not the starting point of the circuit.
 Anatomically, this would make sense since the cerebellum is connected to the circuit with many fine fibers and fiber bundles.
 Chemical lesions on the cerebellum seem to have an inhibitory effect on the circuit.
 Animal behavioral studies show that electrical stimulation of the anterior cerebellum can cause arousal, predatory attack, and feeding responses, all of which are thought to be expressions of emotion.
 Overall, these studies provide evidence that the cerebellum may also be included in an emotional system of the brain.

+In recent years, multiple additional limbic fiber connectivity has been revealed using Diffusion MRI-weighted imaging MRI techniques.
+The equivalent fiber connectivity of all these pathways has been documented by dissection studies in primates.
+The fiber tracts include the amygdalofugal tract, amygdalothalamic tract, stria terminalis, dorsal thalamo-hypothalamic tract, cerebellohypothalamic tracts, and the parieto-occipito-hypothalamic tract.